andreimaximov/quora/README.md

 ERT's for all sub-trees.

-Once this `O(N)` preprocessing step is complete, we can recursively shift the node form S to each of it's children.
+Once this `O(N)` preprocessing step is complete, we can recursively shift the root from S to each of it's children.

 For example, say we are shifting the root from question A to B. We can call question A the parent and B the child.
 When doing this operation there are two